📸 LATINO SPORTS GALLERY: Los Angeles Angels vs. New York Yankees

 📍Yankee Stadium, Bronx, NY

-📸 Photos captured by Bill Menzel/Latino Sports on Tuesday, June 17th – The Angels won by a final of 4-0
+📸 Photos captured by Bill Menzel/Latino Sports on Thursday, June 19th – The Yankees won by a final of 7-4

 Follow us on Social Media for updates and exclusive content